Public Records Act

 - Ensure delegates understand potential reviews of access decisions may be referred by either the State Archivist or their public authority to the Public Records Review Committee where agreement on access cannot be reached

-- Review and prepare to update information to reflect the new Public Records Act 2023 on your public authority’s website, training and other information
+- Have reviewed and updated information to reflect the new Public Records Act 2023 on your public authority’s website, training and other information (including the Recordkeeping and you eLearning by QSA with updated references to the new Act)

-- Get involved in QSAs information and consultation sessions, including webinars about the implementation of the Act
+- Stay involved in QSAs information and consultation sessions, including consultation sessions about the development of mandatory standards

 - Keep an eye out for emails from QSA (for public authority executives, chief information officers and records/information managers).
 You can update your public authority's contacts via public authority executive contact list and records management contact list

-- Keep up to date by subscribing to our agency newsletter
+- Keep up to date by subscribing to our newsletter for public authorities

 - If you haven’t already, please familiarise yourself with the Public Records Act 2023.

-To support the implementation of the Public Records Act 2023, QSA will hold a range of information and consultation sessions, as well as training and education activities.
+To support the implementation of the Public Records Act 2023, QSA will continue to hold a range of information and consultation sessions, as well as training and education activities.

 Upcoming activities include:

-A range of other communication activities will be undertaken leading up to 5 December 2024, including community of practice meetings, targeted emails to public authority contacts, regular updates via QSAs agency newsletters, and other forums.
+A range of other communication activities were undertaken leading up to 5 December 2024, including webinars, community of practice meetings, targeted emails to public authority contacts, regular updates via QSAs newsletters, and other forums.

 To ensure that you stay up to date on Public Records Act implementation, we recommend: